GreedyGame/greedygame-docs/docs/ios-rendering-ads.md

 let nativeAdImageView = UIImageView(frame: IMAGE_SIZE)

 /*
-Setting up click listener for the ad unit.
+Setting up Tap Gesture for the ad unit.
 This will launch an intersitial window when user clicks on the ad unit.
 */
 let tapGesture = UITapGestureRecognizer(target: self, action: #selector(showUII(tapGesture:)))